www.gisti.org/asylum-in-france

 The hearing is public but you can ask – if you consider it necessary – for a closed hearing (non-public session), especially if you are a minor.

-The CNDA court is located in the Paris region (Montreuil, Seine-Saint-Denis): if you live far away, you must plan ahead for transportation costs in order to be present at the hearing.
+If you live far away from the CNDA or one of its territorial chambers, you must plan ahead for transportation costs in order to be present at the hearing.
 Your presence at the hearing is very important.
 You can ask the organization that hosts you if it can cover these costs.

 If you live in the Paris region, you can go watch the CNDA court hearings to see how they work.

-Because of the pandemic, you can also access the decision on the CNDA’s website on the “rôles de lecture” section, at the date indicated by the Court by clicking on the room number in which you were summoned.
+You can access the decision on the CNDA’s website on the “rôles de lecture” section, at the date indicated by the Court by clicking on the room number in which you were summoned : www.cnda.fr/Demarches-et-procedures/Roles-de-lecture-Decisions

 D. If the CNDA grants you protection